smilburn1990/PotatoFlickr/README.md

 #Build & development

-Run grunt for building and $grunt serve --force for preview.
+Run grunt for building and $grunt serve for preview.

 #Testing